78Istvan/Build-three-project/README.md

 * Returning Users can enjoy the gym community to visit the gym gallery page regularly.

-* This is an easy use website with all the importent contents like the classes table, the signup form, the colorfull pictures, and the very parctical navbar so a returning cutomor will be able to manage whatever changes are neeeds to be done.
+* This is an easy use website with all the importent contents like the classes table, the signup form, the colorfull pictures, and the very parctical navbar so a returning customer will be able to manage whatever changes are neeeds to be done.

 ## Design